raganwald-deprecated/homoiconic/2009-03-07/surreal.md

 ---

-Surreal Numbers were discovered by [John Horton Conway](http://en.wikipedia.org/wiki/John_Horton_Conway).
+[Surreal Numbers](http://mathworld.wolfram.com/SurrealNumber.html) were discovered by [John Horton Conway](http://en.wikipedia.org/wiki/John_Horton_Conway).
 In addition to representing almost anything we think of as a number, if you drop the validation requirement they generalize to represent games.
 The term "Surreal Number" was actually coined by Donald Knuth.
-After Conway explained the concept to Knuth in 1972, Knuth actually published it first in the form of a novel, *Numbers: How Two Ex-Students Turned on to Pure Mathematics and Found Total Happiness*.
+After Conway explained the concept to Knuth in 1972, Knuth actually published it first in the form of a novel, *Numbers: How Two Ex-Students Turned on to Pure Mathematics and Found Total Happiness*, now simply titled [Surreal Numbers](http://www.amazon.com/gp/product/0201038129?ie=UTF8&tag=raganwald001-20&linkCode=as2&camp=1789&creative=390957&creativeASIN=0201038129 "Amazon.com").
+Knuth's book is a classic, entertaining and instructive at the same time.

+> "...It is an astonishing feat of legerdemain.
+An empty hat rests on a table made of a few axioms of standard set theory.
+Conway waves two simple rules in the air, then reaches into almost nothing and pulls out an infinitely rich tapestry of numbers that form a real and closed field.
+Every real number is surrounded by a host of new numbers that lie closer to it than any other "real" value does.
+The system is truly "surreal." --Martin Gardner

 Conway adopted Knuth's term and published [On Numbers and Games](http://www.amazon.com/gp/product/1568811276?ie=UTF8&amp;tag=raganwald001-20&amp;linkCode=as2&amp;camp=1789&amp;creative=390957&amp;creativeASIN=1568811276 "Amazon.com"), the definitive incredible (although very technical) treatise on the subject.
 Reading it is like drinking from a fire hose: Everything in this post is found on the first three pages of the book.

-I first read about them in Ivars Peterson's [Mathematical Treks: From Surreal Numbers to Magic Circles](http://www.amazon.com/gp/product/0883855372?ie=UTF8&amp;tag=raganwald001-20&amp;linkCode=as2&amp;camp=1789&amp;creative=390957&amp;creativeASIN=0883855372 "Amazon.com").
-He also wrote [a column mentioning surreal numbers](http://www.maa.org/mathland/mathland_3_18.html "Ivars Peterson's MathTrek") when a student won a prize for studying "recursive surreal numbers."
+If you would like to read more on line, I strongly suggest Mark Chu-Carroll's [Introducing the Surreal Numbers](http://scienceblogs.com/goodmath/2007/03/introducing_the_surreal_number_2.php).
+In a post of roughly the same length as this, he describes integers, arithmetic, the birthdays of the numbers, infinities, and more.

+So...
+If you want a readable and entertaining exposition, read [Knuth](http://www.amazon.com/gp/product/0201038129?ie=UTF8&tag=raganwald001-20&linkCode=as2&camp=1789&creative=390957&creativeASIN=0201038129 "Surreal Numbers").
+If you want all of the glory of numbers and games, read [Conway](http://www.amazon.com/gp/product/1568811276?ie=UTF8&amp;tag=raganwald001-20&amp;linkCode=as2&amp;camp=1789&amp;creative=390957&amp;creativeASIN=1568811276 "On Numbers and Games").
+If you want a readable but highly provocative exploration, read [Chu-Carroll](http://scienceblogs.com/goodmath/2007/03/introducing_the_surreal_number_2.php "Introducing the Surreal Numbers").
+And of course, these are not mutually exclusive.
+Read them all!

 ---